On the conditioning of polynomial histopolation: Ill-conditioning: the monomial basis

 \begin{definition} Let $ s = [\alpha, \beta] $ be a reference segment and let $ \{ \xi_1, \ldots, \xi_d \} $ be real nodes.
 We define the segments in the class (C4) as the collection $ \{ s_1, \ldots, s_d \} $, where

 Clearly, one has $ s_i = [\alpha + \xi_i, \beta + \xi_i ] $ and $ | s_i | = | s | $ for each $ i = 1, \ldots, d $. \end{definition}

 The class (C4) shows that the way segments overlap is a rather weak information for the purpose of unisolvence.
-In fact, we are going to show that the class (C4) is unisolvent for histopolation in $ \mathscr P_{d-1} (I) $ is unisolvent whenever the nodes $ \xi_i $, $ i = 1,\ldots,d$, are pairwise distinct, with no restriction on the measure of $ s $.
+In fact, we are going to show that the class (C4) is unisolvent for histopolation in $ \mathscr P_{d-1} (I) $ whenever the nodes $ \xi_i $, $ i = 1,\ldots,d$, are pairwise distinct (i.e., unisolvent for nodal interpolation), with no restriction on the measure of $ s $.
 This can be seen as a consequence of the following general fact.